 “The odds of significant corrections rise with the prices, so be careful and remember to take some profits on the way up.
 I am a buyer on dips but would leave plenty of room as price swings could be wide.”

 The Fed and other central banks’ approach to monetary policy continue to weigh on currency values.
-As the value of the dollar, euro, and other currencies decline, it creates an almost perfect bullish storm for the world’s oldest means of exchange, gold and silver.
-I would only buy or add to long positions during significant corrections.
+As the value of the dollar, euro, and other currencies decline, it creates an almost perfect bullish storm for the world’s oldest means of exchange, gold, and silver.

 As I have written over the past months: